ocrmypdf/OCRmyPDF/docs/advanced.rst

 .. envvar:: OMP_THREAD_LIMIT

    Controls the number of threads Tesseract will use.
-OCRmyPDF will manage this environment if it is not already set.
-(Currently, it will set it to 1 because this gives the best results in testing.)
+OCRmyPDF will manage this environment variable if it is not already set.

 For example, if you have a development build of Tesseract don't wish to use the system installation, you can launch OCRmyPDF as follows: